-- Cash and cash equivalents were \$99.5 million at June 30, 2013 compared to \$84.5 million at June 30, 2012.
-This \$15.0 million increase is due primarily to receipt of proceeds of the 2012C Bonds, the net cash provided by the purchase and maturity of certain project fund investments, and funds held for the benefit of the state universities offset by payments for capital assets of the Authority and state universities. - Net cash provided by operations exceeded the cash expended for operations.
-The \$3.7 million increase in cash received from assessments was a result of higher residence facility revenue.
-The increase in cash expended for operations is primarily due to insurance premiums for fiscal year 2014 prepaid in 2013, and increased payments for miscellaneous expenses. - Net cash used in capital and related financing activities was \$70.2 million in fiscal year 2013 compared to net cash provided by capital and related financing activities of \$8.6 million in fiscal year 2012.
-The net change between years is primarily attributable to increased payments for both Authority and University-owned assets which increased by \$26.9 and \$36.6 million, respectively. - Net cash provided by investing activities was \$29.0 million in fiscal year 2013 compared to net cash used in investing activities of \$99.2 million in fiscal year 2012 due primarily to the maturity of investments for the Series 2012A Bonds proceeds offset in part by the purchase of investments with the Series 2012C Bonds proceeds.
+- Cash and cash equivalents were \$100.2 million at June 30, 2014 compared to \$99.5 million at June 30, 2013.
+This \$.7 million increase is due primarily to receipt of proceeds of the 2014A Bonds, the net cash provided by the purchase and maturity of certain project fund investments, and funds held for the benefit of the state universities offset by payments for capital assets of the Authority and state universities. - Cash and cash equivalents were \$99.5 million at June 30, 2013 compared to \$84.5 million at June 30, 2012.
+This \$15.0 million increase is due primarily to receipt of proceeds of the 2012C Bonds, the net cash provided by the purchase and maturity of certain project fund

+- investments, and funds held for the benefit of the state universities offset by payments for capital assets of the Authority and state universities. - Net cash provided by operations exceeded the cash expended for operations in fiscal year 2014.
+The \$8.7 million increase in cash received from assessments was a result of higher residence hall revenue and was offset by decreased insurance premiums and legal fees for fiscal year 2014 compared to 2013. - Net cash provided by operations exceeded the cash expended for operations in fiscal year 2013.
+The \$3.7 million increase in cash received from assessments was a result of higher residence hall revenue.
+The increase in cash expended for operations is primarily due to insurance premiums for fiscal year 2014 prepaid in 2013, and increased payments for miscellaneous expenses. - Net cash used in capital and related financing activities was \$78.9 million in fiscal year 2014 compared to \$70.2 million in fiscal year 2013.
+The net change between years is primarily attributable to an increase in payments for principal and debt, a decrease in proceeds from bond issuance and a decrease of payments on University owned assets. - Net cash used in capital and related financing activities was \$70.2 million in fiscal year 2013 compared to net cash provided by capital and related financing activities of \$8.6 million in fiscal year 2012.
+The net change between years is primarily attributable to increased payments for both Authority and University-owned assets which increased by \$26.9 and \$36.6 million, respectively. - Net cash provided by investing activities was \$14.2 million in fiscal year 2014 compared to net cash provided by investing activities of \$29 million in fiscal year 2013.
+The fiscal year 2014 activity is due primarily to the maturity of investments for the Series 2012C Bonds proceeds offset in part by the purchase of investments with the Series 2014A Bonds proceeds. - Net cash provided by investing activities was \$29.0 million in fiscal year 2013 compared to net cash used in investing activities of \$99.2 million in fiscal year 2012.
+The fiscal year 2013 activity is due primarily to the maturity of investments for the Series 2012A Bonds proceeds offset in part by the purchase of investments with the Series 2012C Bonds proceeds.